This is the place where the product description will appear if a product has one.

 Sometimes, it may seem like we’ve got a lot stacked against us.
 All of the elements to weather, all of the storms and unpredictability.
 However, that we survive and thrive despite it all is testament to the fact that there is a whole lot in our favor.
 There must be more that supports us.
 And the challenges that do exist must push us to grow.
 When reaching for your New Year’s resolution, remember that undeniable, powerful life force that lies at your core and shine your light on what supports you in your growth.
 Remember what’s in your favor.
 To make your New Year’s resolution lasting, even if you do choose grandiose, go straight to the small, tangible habits that will sustain the changes you’d like to see.

 One such habit that happens to support a remarkably broad swath of New Year’s resolutions is, you guessed it, taking bitters.
-The compelling thing about bitters is that they’re a simple habit with far reaching benefits.
-They support our digestion in innumerable ways, and by now most of us know the innumerable ways that healthy digestion in turn supports the rest of our health–not just physical health, but mental and emotional as well.
-The bitter flavor is actually a necessary challenge to our digestive system, and it encourages healthy tone and proper function at every step of the way.
-Bitters soothe gas and bloating, relieve nausea and occasional heartburn, and encourage digestive secretions that help ensure we absorb the best nutrients from our food and then rid of unhelpful byproducts efficiently.
-They also support liver function, which leads to clearer skin.
-All in all, bitters challenge our digestive system and by doing so prompt it to work at its best, promoting strength and resiliency.
-If challenge taunts our life force to step up to the plate, then bitters make an excellent metaphoric ally for bringing out the best in us.
+The compelling thing about bitters is that they’re a simple habit with a number of benefits.
+They support our digestion in a variety of ways, and by now most of us know the ways that healthy digestion in turn supports the rest of our health.
+The bitter flavor is actually a useful to our digestive system, and it can help optimize digestive function.
+Bitters soothe gas and bloating, relieve nausea and occasional heartburn, and encourage digestive secretions and support normal detox.
+They also support liver function.
+All in all, bitters work with our digestive system and by doing so prompt it to work at its best.
+If challenge taunts our life force to step up to the plate, then bitters make an excellent metaphoric ally for bringing out the best in us.*

-Bitters are also helpful in moderating our appetite and helping us make healthier food choices–something many of us aspire to when making health-centered resolutions.
-They even have the ability to curb sugar cravings.
-As Dr. Andrew Weil perfectly sums up in his article Why Bitter is Better, “There is an appealing logic to consuming bitters for health.
-Just as sweets cause blood sugar, insulin, and hunger to spike and then dip—often leading, long term, to obesity and Type 2 diabetes—research indicates bitter foods can have the opposite effect, moderating both hunger and blood sugar.”
+Bitters are also helpful in regulating our appetite and while we make healthier food choices–something many of us aspire to when making health-centered resolutions.* As Dr. Andrew Weil perfectly sums up in his article, “There is an appealing logic to consuming bitters for health.
+Just as sweets cause blood sugar, insulin, and hunger to spike and then dip—often leading, long term, to obesity and Type 2 diabetes—research indicates bitter foods can have the opposite effect, moderating both hunger.”